yackx/ipgo/content/classic/hangman/hangman.md

 ### Start the game

-When starting the game, we instantiate a consistent `Hangman` by performing the following actions:
+When starting the game, a `Hangman` is created by performing the following actions:

 - Pick a random `secret` word, using the function we declared above
 - Initialize the `guesses` to an empty slice